Biocept Inc. (NASDAQ: BIOC)

 - The Positive – The only big piece of positive news is that Biocept’s revenue growth far exceeds the industry average.
 While the industry average growth in revenue is 35.1%, year over year, BIOC has seen revenues climb by 294.7%.

 Where I Think BIOC Is Headed From Here

 While we’re likely to continue seeing climbs in the first place, investors will eventually start to become concerned about falling EPS, net income, and cash flow.
 For me, this doesn’t seem like a strong long term investment option.
 However, if you’re a day trader, ride those trends!
 The massive movement is likely to continue in the short run!

 What Do You Think?

-Where do you think BIOC is headed and why?
-Let us know your opinion in the comments below!
+Do you think BIOC is likely to continue climbing?
+Why or why not?
+Let us know in the comments below!